paarkaa510/Finance_application/README.md

 Usage:

 Accessing the Application

-Visit the Website: run the server and open application in your default Web Browser Sign Up: Create a new account using your email and a secure password.
+Visit the Website: Run the server and open application in your default Web Browser Sign Up: Create a new account using your email and a secure password.
 Log In: Log in to access your personal dashboard.
-Log out:
+Log out: After youve completed using the application logout to make sure your information remains secure and is only accessable by you.

 Income